 Authorised Education and Training Organisations delivering the vocational component of training, provide tuition in, and assessment of, Professional Ethics to a Foundation level as part of their Bar Training course.

 The pupillage stage examination in Professional Ethics assesses specified learning outcomes at the standard expected of barristers on their first day of practice as defined in the Professional Statement.
-Pupils who commenced Bar Training from 2020 onwards or who completed the Bar Transfer Test (BTT) from August 2021 onwards are required to take this assessment.
+Following a transition period, passing the Professional Ethics assessment during pupillage is now a requirement for all pupils unless they have a specific exemption authorised by the BSB.

 The assessment of Professional Ethics during pupillage is an examination that is set and marked centrally by us.
 It is an open book examination comprised of twelve short-answer questions.
 We are not prescribing any programme of prior study by way of preparation for the examination but have developed a practice assessment that candidates can use for developmental purposes.
 You can download a syllabus for this assessment from this webpage.